intel/host-int/README.md

 disabled.
 This documentation will be updated when this has been tested to confirm.

 ## Reduce the TCP MSS

-In its initial release, Host-INT adds 36 bytes of INT headers to selected IPv4+TCP and IPv4+UDP packets.
-It cannot add these headers if this would cause the modified packet to increase in size above the MTU configured for the outgoing interface.
+Host-INT adds at least 36 bytes of headers to selected IPv4+TCP and IPv4+UDP packets, with the precise amount depending upon which INT encapsulation you select.
+Host-INT cannot add these headers if this would cause the modified packet to increase in size above the MTU configured for the outgoing interface.

 For TCP, one can ensure that sufficient room is available by configuring the Maximum Segment Size (MSS) of the output interface to be small enough.

-For INT_05_OVER_TCP_UDP the MSS should be configured to be 76 bytes less than the MTU of the interface.
+For encapsulation INT_05_OVER_TCP_UDP, the MSS should be configured to be 76 bytes less than the MTU of the interface.
 This leaves room for 20 bytes for an IPv4 header, plus 20 bytes for a TCP header without options, plus 36 bytes for the INT header.

-For INT_05_EXTENSION_UDP the MSS should be configured to be 76 + 8 bytes
-(length of outer udp header) less than the MTU of the interface.
+For encapsulation INT_05_EXTENSION_UDP, the MSS should be configured to be 84 bytes less than the MTU of the interface.
+This leaves room for the same headers described in the previous paragraph, plus 8 bytes for a new UDP header added to packets when using this encapsulation.

-For example, if an interface `en0` on which Host-INT has been configured has an MTU of 1500 bytes, the following command can be used to configure its MSS to 1500 - 76 = 1424 bytes:
+For example, suppose you have an interface `en0` on which Host-INT has been configured with an MTU of 1500 bytes.
+One of the following commands can be used.

-For INT_05_OVER_TCP_UDP:
+For encapsulation INT_05_OVER_TCP_UDP, an MTU of 1500 less 76 bytes of headers is 1424 bytes:

 ```bash
 ip route add 10.0.0.1/24 dev en0 advmss 1424
 ```

-For INT_05_EXTENSION_UDP:
+For encapsulation INT_05_EXTENSION_UDP, an MTU of 1500 less 84 bytes of headers is 1416 bytes:

 ```bash
 ip route add 10.0.0.1/24 dev en0 advmss 1416
 ```

 # Enabling hosts to receive packets with INT headers